 The Budgeting, Planning, Capital and Risk Management processes of the Montepaschi Group are based on the "Risk Adjusted Performance Management" (RAPM) logic.
 In the development of these management processes, the definition of adequate credit policies - under the responsibility of the Parent Company's Credit Management Area - plays a relevant role which finds its operational expression in the implementation of the strategies (i.e. credit portfolio quality objectives), to be applied to the credit processes.

-The Montepaschi Group's strategies in risk management mainly aim at limiting the economic impact of insolvency on the credit portfolio, exploiting, in particular, the full potential of the internal rating models and loss estimates in the case of insolvency.
+The Montepaschi Group's strategies in risk management mainly aim at limiting the economic impact of default on the credit portfolio, exploiting, in particular, the full diplomas or degrees in other subjects (13%).
+Approximately one fourth of resources hold a post-degree qualification (Masters or PhD) or an international professional certification (e.g. FRM certification issued by GARP).

+potential of the internal rating models and loss estimates in the case of default.

 Strategies are defined on a yearly basis, except otherwise provided for under exceptional circumstances due to external conditions, and are identified for two main areas: